aaronsaray/possessor-assets/README.md

-# assets
+# Possessor Asset Sources

-Possessor Asset Sources
+This holds asset sources for Possessor.